jackhlay/WFC/README.md

 This is an example implementation of Wave Function Collapse, primarily intended for use in my C-Based Text Adventure Game.
 The WFC algorithm is a procedural generation technique that implements constraint solving to procedurally generate (in this case) a 2D grid layout.

 ## Grid Layout
-The grid generated is a 10x10 2D array where each cell generated cal be represented by one of the following tile types:
+The grid generated is a 10x10 2D array where each cell generated can be represented by one of the following tile types:

 - **EMPTY** ('e'): An empty space.
 - **WALL*** ('#'): A wall that defines boundaries or obstacles.